nevermined-io/app_docs/docs/libraries/08-process-tasks.md

 # How AI Builders can process AI Tasks?

 :::note
-This feature is specific for AI Agents Services using the Nevermined AI Infrastructure.
+This feature is specific for AI Agents Services using the <ins>Nevermined AI Hub</ins>.
 :::

 ## Benefits of delegating the API to Nevermined AI Infrastructure